rogue0137/practice/data_structure_info/trie.md

                 node.children[char] = Trie()
             node = node.children[char]
         # When you get to the last node of the word
-        # Mark that node as the end of the word
+        # mark that node as the end of the word
         node.is_word_end = True

     def search(self, word: str) -> bool: